 If switching off an app’s permissions in ‘Allow in Background’ doesn’t work, the next step is to manually remove the preferences file from the Launch Agents folder:

-1. Click on the Finder icon in the Dock and choose the Go menu > Go to Folder.
+1. Click the Finder icon in the Dock and choose the Go menu > Go to Folder.

 2. Paste this path in the text box: ~/Library/LaunchAgents and press Return.